l6gistaja/vanalinnad/README.md

 1. For every road layer which will be created, add tag ```<layer type="roads" name="{LAYER_NAME}" file="{KML_FILENAME}" maxres="{MIN_ZOOM_LEVEL}" levels="{LEVEL_LIST}"/>``` to ```{VANALINNAD_ROOT_DIR}/vector/places/{SITE}/layers.xml```. {LEVEL_LIST} is comma separated list of numbers from 0 to 5.
 1. Run ```./dev/osm2xml/osmroads.pl {SITE} .00001```
  1. If original OSM data is too big, process might stall.
 In case you need only highways from OpenStreetMap, add highway as 3rd parameter: ```./dev/osm2xml/osmroads.pl {SITE} .00001 highway```

+You can update existing road layers by running ```./dev/osm2xml/allosmroads.pl``` .

 License
 -------

-Copyright 2013-2017, juks at alkohol ee.
+Copyright 2013-2018, juks at alkohol ee.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: